-Summary The Covid-19 health emergency has been ongoing since March 2020 and has impacted all communities and businesses across Newport as the City has continued to adapt and respond to the necessary restrictions to minimise the spread of the virus.
+Summary The Covid-19 health emergency has been ongoing for over a year when Newport received its first reports in February 2020.
+This crisis has impacted all communities and businesses across Newport as the City has continued to adapt and respond to the necessary restrictions to minimise the spread of the virus.
 Newport Council's response has been to ensure continuity of services with our strategic partners, support vulnerable residents across communities, support businesses and ensure the safety of staff.
 This report provides an overview of what action the Council has taken to date and the progress against the Strategic Recovery Aims.

-Since the last Cabinet Report in January, the Council and its partners have continued to monitor the Covid-19 cases in the City through its role at the multi-agency Strategic Coordination Group (SCG), the Council's Emergency Response Team (Covid Gold) and liaison with Welsh Government (WG) and Public Health Wales partners.
+Since the last Cabinet Report in February, the Council and its partners have continued to monitor the Covid-19 cases in the City through its role at the multi-agency Strategic Coordination Group (SCG), the Council's Emergency Response Team (Covid Gold) and liaison with Welsh Government (WG) and Public Health Wales partners.
 The Newport area is currently at the highest alert level.